FintanMi/map-quiz/README.md

 ![Home Page Image](docs/readme_images/home-page.JPG)

 *Sign Up Modal*
-- A modal pops up to with serveral input fields for a player to upload their name, email and password
+- A modal pops up with serveral input fields for a player to upload their name, email and password if they wish to join
 ![Sign Up Modal](docs/readme_images/sign-up-modal.JPG)

 *Instructions*